This is a re-post of an article I wrote for EyeforTransport, which can be found here.

 “…the ecosystem of “social networking” solutions also includes “Enterprise 2.0” applications (aka “Enterprise Social Software”) that companies can deploy internally to facilitate communication and collaboration between employees and different functional groups, and with suppliers, customers, and other external partners in a private, secure environment.”

 I believe social media is very relevant for logistics and supply chain companies and operations.
-In future musings on EyeforTransport, I will dive deeper into the world of logistics, supply chain, and social media and try to prove my point along the way.
 If you want to discuss this (Logistics)Matter you can find me on all of the above mentioned social networks (and more)…

 Or leave your comments below!